-The apiary program offers free, voluntary inspections to all Wisconsin beekeepers.
-We have two apiary (bee) inspectors available for inspections May through October.
+The Apiary Program offers free, voluntary inspections to all Wisconsin beekeepers.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has two apiary (bee) inspectors available for inspections May through October.
 Inspections are scheduled on a first-come, first-served basis.

 To Schedule an Inspection (May through October):